What do they do, and how do they work?

 A Speech-to-Text Reporter (STTR) listens to what is being said and inputs it word for word into an electronic shorthand keyboard called a Stenography or a Palantype, which is linked to a laptop.

 Unlike a QWERTY keyboard, not every letter is pressed, but several keys will be pressed at once, which represent whole words, phrases or short forms.

 Specifically designed software will then convert these phonetic chords back into English which can then be displayed for someone to read.
-This system works PHONETICALLY; therefore, words that are not pre-input may translate as sounds, for example ‘BRIGHTON’ may appear on the laptop as “bright tonne”.
+This system works PHONETICALLY; therefore, words that are not pre-input may translate as sounds; for example, ‘BRIGHTON’ may appear on the laptop as “bright tonne”.
 Prep work makes all the difference.
-So Speech to Text Reporters really benefit from having access to background papers before the booking so that they can enter the terminology beforehand.
+So Speech-to-Text Reporters really benefits from having access to background papers before the booking so that they can enter the terminology beforehand.

 A Speech to Text Reporter produces a verbatim account of what is said at speeds in excess of 200 words per minute.
-Extra information such as (laughter) or (applause) is shared in brackets.
-This informs the user of the service of the mood and the environment aspects such as shouting and banging as well.
+Extra information, such as (laughter) or (applause) is shared in brackets.
+This informs the user of the service of the mood and the environmental aspects, such as shouting and banging as well.

 Who would use this service?